 5 x Beaches in Bali

-The beaches in Bali is another reason why tourists from all over the world come here on vacation or honeymoon.
+The beaches in Bali are another reason why tourists from all over the world come here on vacation or honeymoon.

 - Sanur Beach